Energy Star Appliances

 Making the Purchase Decision That Fits Your Home

-Energy Star smart appliances often deliver measurable energy savings and useful automation, but the premium isn’t always justified.
-You should weigh your actual usage, local electricity rates, available rebates, and whether added complexity fits your routine.
+Energy Star appliances often deliver measurable energy savings and useful automation, but the premium isn’t always justified.
+Weigh your actual usage, local electricity rates, available rebates, and whether added complexity fits your routine.
 Prioritize models with clear performance data, dependable support, and interoperability with systems you already use.
+Run the ROI check outlined earlier, include non-financial benefits you value such as convenience and environmental impact, and be conservative with savings estimates.
+If the numbers and benefits align with your priorities, the premium can be worthwhile — if not, a high-efficiency non-smart model may be the better fit.